On $\bar{d}$-approachability, entropy density and $\mathscr{B}$-free shifts: Acknowledgments

 \section{Acknowledgments}

+We thank the referees for their positive comments and corrections that helped us to improve this paper.
 We are grateful to Dan Thompson for sharing his unpublished manuscript \cite{Thompson-note}.
-We would like to thank Aurelia Dymek for her remarks that helped us to improve this paper.
+We would like to thank Aurelia Dymek for reading the preprint and sharing with us her helpful and insightful remarks.
 D.~Kwietniak was supported by the National Science Centre (NCN) Opus grant no. 2018/29/B/ST1/01340.
 J.~Konieczny is working within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'{e} de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
 He also acknowledges support from the Foundation for Polish Science (FNP).